An Independent Research Project for the Informed Commuter.

 Newly published research reports, technical explainers, and source-cited legal summaries from the Daily Driver Advocate library.

-Is It Illegal to Drive With a Broken Tail Light?
+Is It Illegal to Hide a Car From Repossession?

-Is It Illegal to Drive With a Broken Arm?
+Is It Illegal to Pass a Garbage Truck?